AndresDevCR/FT-Control-Financiero-Backend/README.md

 [circleci-image]: https://img.shields.io/circleci/build/github/nestjs/nest/master?token=abc123def456
 [circleci-url]: https://circleci.com/gh/nestjs/nest

-  # DMS Backend
+  # Finance Control Backend

 ## Description

-This is the backend for the DMS project.
+This is the backend for the Finance Control project.
 It is built using NestJS, making use of the TypeORM library for database management.

 ## Installation